 - Awards that include any other commitments of CMU match or supplements except for college-funded course releases;

-- No faculty member may receive more than 2 RIA awards per year regardless of the amount of external funding;
+- No faculty member may receive more than 2 RIA's per year regardless of the amount of external funding;

 - RIA awards may be held concurrently with college-funded course releases, however no faculty member can be granted more than 4 CMU-funded course releases in any one year regardless of the amount of external funding (this does not include course releases built into the direct costs of a grant).

-Policy Regarding the Use of RIA: Release time must be taken during the period of the grant or contract for which it is awarded and must be used for the research or programmatic activities supported by the external grant or contract.
+Release time must be taken during the period of the grant or contract for which it is awarded, and must be used for the research or programmatic activities supported by the external grant or contract.
 An RIA cannot be used to provide a release from teaching if the course is subsequently taught as an overload because this is inconsistent with the objective of providing additional time for research or creative work.

-Final decisions regarding eligibility will be made by the Vice President for Research and Dean of Graduate Studies.
+Final decisions regarding eligibility will be made by the Vice President for Research.

-1These guidelines were revised in July 2017 and supersede any previous versions.
-Previous RIA awards based on earlier guidelines will be honored but all proposals submitted after July 1, 2017 will be based on the above guidelines.
+1These guidelines were revised in August 2021 and supersede any previous versions.
+Previous RIA awards based on earlier guidelines will be honored, but all proposals submitted after July 1, 2021 will be based on the above guidelines.